Astronomy and Politics Through the Lens of Epistemology

 One Jewish Astronomer Weighs in on the Subject

-One of the most poignant examples of the potential of the Big Bang as a stimulus of faith was given by the late Robert Jastrow in his book God and the Astronomers.
-But I need to give some background to draw out its significance to people of faith.
+One of the most poignant examples of the Big Bang's potential to stimulate faith was given by the late Robert Jastrow in his book "God and the Astronomers."
+I will now provide some background to highlight his importance for people of faith.
 Jastrow, in his book, describes himself as an agnostic.
 But in a small group setting that I was in, Jastrow made it clear that his parents were scientists who came from Nazi-dominated Europe when Hitler was purging Jewish scientists from that region.

 Now we would like to pursue that inquiry further back in time, but the barrier to further progress seems insurmountable.
 It is not a matter of another year, another decade of work, another measurement, another theory; at this moment, it seems as though science will never be able to raise the curtain on the mystery of creation.
 For the scientist who has lived by his faith in the power of reason, the story ends like a bad dream.
 He has scaled the mountains of ignorance; he is about to conquer the highest peak; as he pulls himself over the final rock, is greeted by a band of theologians who have been sitting there for centuries!